vvoutilainen/CheatSheets/FAQ.md

 - When to use clustered stadard errors in panel models?
   - In addition to cross-section case, one might need to think about serial correlation.
 See Angrist & Pischke (2008) section 8.2.2.

+- What is a triple-difference (DiDiDi) design?
+  - See section 18.3.3 of Huntington-Klein (2021) and [this pdf](https://www.nber.org/lecture/summer-institute-2007-methods-lecture-difference-differences-estimation).
+  - Probably the same as difference-in-difference with heterogenous treatment effects, see [this](https://stats.stackexchange.com/questions/183302/difference-in-difference-with-interaction).

 ## Time series

 ### Time series, general